How can you get an income for life?

 Each year, Lifetime reviews your Protected Income Base and resets it to the higher of your investment account balance or its present value.
 This locks in annual returns and protects your income from market volatility.
 While your account balance will fluctuate with investment markets, your Protected Income Base will not.

-Because your Lifetime Withdrawal Benefit is calculated from your Protected Income Base, this means your income can rise or remain the same, but it cannot fall.
+Because your Regular Income is calculated from your Protected Income Base, this means your income can rise or remain the same, but it cannot fall.

 What's your income made up of?

-Your Lifetime Withdrawal Benefit is made up of investment returns and when necessary, capital drawdown.
+Your Insured Income is made up of investment returns and when necessary, capital drawdown.

-In years where net investment returns are greater than your income payments, the difference is credited to your account and your Lifetime Withdrawal Benefit may rise proportionately.
+In years where net investment returns are greater than your income payments, the difference is credited to your account and your Regular Income may rise proportionately.

 In years where net returns are less than your income payments, you’ll drawdown some capital to make up the difference.
-Your Lifetime Withdrawal Benefit will remain unchanged.
+Your Regular Income will remain unchanged.

 This gives you certainty.
 You know you’ve got money coming in every fortnight to pay the bills, just like when you were working.
 You also don’t have to worry about stock market crashes or low interest rates affecting your income.